-When you have an underlying psychological disorder such as depression or anxiety you are considered to have a dual diagnosis.
-It is important that any treatment you get during rehab also addresses these disorders.
+When you have an underlying psychological disorder such as depression or anxiety, you are considered to have a dual diagnosis; it is important that any treatment you get during rehab also addresses these disorders.
 By not addressing them, part of the problem that is likely to be related to your embarking on the road to substance abuse still remains.
 By acknowledging and treating these, you are able to gain healthier coping skills and possibly medication to ease the symptoms.
 This combination gives you a much greater chance of continuing on the recovery road successfully.

-The Right Step
+Get Help at The Right Step Houston

 Our program’s name isn’t just a name.
 Choose to take that first step toward leaving alcohol and drugs behind with The Right Step Houston.
 If you are dealing with an addiction, reach out to one of our staff members at 17135283709 and find out how we can help.
 Don’t allow depression and anxiety to stop you from realizing the bright future you deserve.